Emma Teeling: Career

-Teeling worked as a postdoctoral research fellow from 2002 to 2004 at the US National Cancer Institute near Boston.
+Teeling worked as a postdoctoral research fellow from 2002 to 2004 at the US National Cancer Institute.
 In 2005, she returned to Ireland to take a role as lecturer in Evolution and Genetics in the School of Biology and Environmental Science at UCD, securing tenure in 2006.
 She founded the Laboratory of Molecular Evolution and Mammalian Phylogenetics (known as the "BatLab" even in official materials) at UCD in 2005, and the Centre for Irish Bat Research at UCD in 2008; she remains one of the four Principal Investigators of this cross-border project, and its director.
 The Laboratory of Molecular Evolution and Mammalian Phylogenetics conducts a large amount of field work in Brittany, working with a conservation organisation, Bretagne Vivante.
 Teeling is also concerned with understanding of bat populations and their broader ecosystems, and bat conservation.

 Teeling was promoted to associate professor (in Evolution and Genetics) in 2012, and later to full professor.
 She is also Head of Zoology.
 In addition to her research work, she teaches or coordinates a number of courses, and supervises PhD studies.
 As of 2020, she is also Deputy Director of UCD's Earth Institute.